Screenshots may differ slightly depending on software version.

 Lance’s results for the additional runs appear in the following table.

 To continue following along with Lance, within your Response 1 column, enter his above times for the foldover block (Block 2) of eight runs, as shown below.
 First be sure you have changed the design matrix to standard order.
 Input factors must match up with the responses, otherwise the analysis is nonsense.

 Click the Time ¼ mile node and press the Start Analysis button to display the Effects plot.
 Starting from the right, click the three largest effects.

 It now appears that what looked to be effect G really must be AF.
 Be careful though – recall from the design evaluation that AF is aliased with BE and CD in this folded over design.
 (To see this, you can go back and look at the screen shot from before or press Evaluation on your screen and look at the Report.
 Or, even better, just right click on AF on the Half-Normal Plot (as pictured above)).
-Design-Expert picks AF only because it is the lowest in alphabetical order of all the aliased terms.
+Stat-Ease picks AF only because it is the lowest in alphabetical order of all the aliased terms.

 From their subject matter knowledge, Lance and Sheryl know that AF, the interaction of the seat position with the wheel covers, cannot occur; and CD, the interaction of handle bar position with the brand of helmet, should not exist.
 They are sure the only feasible interaction is BE, the interaction of tire pressure and gears.
 However, proceed with the ANOVA on the model with the two-factor interaction at the default of AF.

 The software gives the following warning about model hierarchy.

 Because you selected interaction AF, the parent factors A and F must be included in the model to preserve hierarchy.
 This makes the model mathematically complete.
 Click Yes to correct the model for hierarchy.